HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

    ```

 - Install git and configure it with my details by creating a configuration file named .gitconfig
 and insert the details into it.
-Then list the configured details to insyre that it is inserted correctly.
+Then list the configured details to insure that it is inserted correctly.
 ```
 $ sudo apt-get install git
 $ nano ~/.gitconfig